ericcornelissen/tool-versions-update-action/commit/README.md

     # Default: *current or default branch*
     branch: develop

-    # The message to use for update commits.
+    # The message to use for commits.
     #
     # Default: Update .tool-versions
     commit-message: Update tooling